-NOBTS maintains a Writing Center designed to improve English writing at the graduate level.
-Students can receive writing guides, tips, and valuable information to help in becoming a better writer.
+NOBTS maintains a Writing Center designed to improve.
+English writing at the graduate level Students can receive writing guides, tips, and valuable information to help in becoming a better writer.
+A link to the Writing Center should be on the Menu Bar for all classes in BB.